 I will enter all predictions, results, standings and playoffs in a Google spreadsheet.
 The link will permanently reside at the top of the first post in this thread and will also be posted in the weekly updates for results and standings throughout the thread.

-If I post updates to the prediction league in this thread, they will start with an easily visible ANNOUNCEMENT headline, so they shouldn't be easy to overlook, even if you have a habit of scrolling past most posts in this thread.
+If I post updates to the prediction league in this thread, they will start with a visible ANNOUNCEMENT headline, so they should be hard to miss, even if you have a habit of scrolling past most posts in this thread.

 Prediction league sign-ups will be open until the early Sunday games of week 2 have been kicked off.